Ramadan in Egypt 2024: March 12 to April 12, Traditions

 The main tradition that sets Ramadan apart in Egypt and across the Islamic world, is that fasting during Ramadan is one of the main pillars of Islam.
 During this month, Muslims fast from sunset to sunrise, meaning they do not eat or drink anything (yes, this includes water) during daylight hours.
 Instead, a meal is eaten after sunset (which is called iftar), and another just before sunrise (suhoor).

-Iftar especially is a big family event, with everyone gathering together to break the fast with a huge feast that often starts with dates, apricots, and water or sweetened milk.
+Iftar in particular is a big family event, with everyone gathering together to break the fast with a huge feast that often starts with dates, apricots, and water or sweetened milk.

-While most of the population fasts, there are some exceptions including Egyptians that are not Muslims, but also young children, the elderly, those who are menstruating, pregnant or nursing women, and travelers to Egypt.
+Exemptions from fasting include those who are traveling, menstruating, or severely ill, pregnant or nursing women, and young children.
+However, some Muslims in these circumstances still choose to fast.
+Non-Muslim visitors are also not required to fast.
+While most of the population fasts, there are some exceptions including Egyptians who are not Muslims, but also young children, the elderly, those who are menstruating, pregnant or nursing women, and travelers to Egypt.

 2. Reading the Quran